skijit/notes/programming/web/react/misc-react.md

 }
 ```

-- tradional role for action creators:
+- traditional role for action creators:
   - `dispatch(myActionCreator())`
   - generates an action object, which the reducer(s) can switch on.
 - action creator functions are good for two reasons: